sspowers/true-woba/README.md

 size and other factors.
-No statistic readily available from FanGraphs.com or Baseball-Reference.com accomplishes this task, which should be the first step in player evaluation, as opposed to squinting at sample sizes and BABIPs to ascertain whether a player's performance level is ``sustainable.''
+No statistic readily available from FanGraphs.com or Baseball-Reference.com accomplishes this task, which should be the first step in player evaluation, as opposed to squinting at sample sizes and BABIPs to ascertain whether a player's performance level is _sustainable_.